MarcelSunyer/AmarilloEngine/README.md

 ## Controls

-○ While Right clicking, “WASD” fps-like movement and free look around must be enabled.
+○ While Right clicking, “WASD” fps-like movement and free look around must be enabled

-○ Mouse wheel should zoom in and out.
+○ Mouse wheel should zoom in and out

-○ Alt+Left click should orbit the object.
+○ Alt+Left click should orbit the object

-○ Pressing “f” should focus the camera around the geometry.
+○ Pressing “f” should focus the camera around the geometry

 ○ Holding SHIFT duplicates movement speed